rylew2/portfolio-rylew/content/project/managers-path.md

 # Introduction

-Software engineering management is a multifaceted role that involves both leading a team while also steering technical decisions.
-"The Manager's Path" is the canonical book in this field, guiding readers from the basics of management to the intricacies of executive leadership roles such as VP or CTO.
+Software engineering management is a multifaceted role that involves both leading a team while also steering technical decisions. `The Manager's Path` is the canonical book in this field, guiding readers from the basics of management to the intricacies of executive leadership roles such as VP or CTO.

 > "What engineering managers do, though, is not pure people management.
 We are managing groups of technical people, and most of us come into the role from a position of hands-on expertise.
 I wouldn't recommend trying to do it any other way!"

-### Management 101
+# Chapter 1: Management 101

 > "Friends of mine talk about their best managers as managing them with "benign neglect".